The Number One Reason People Give Up On Their Dreams Boil Down To This

 To sober ourselves from the illusions and enter a world enriched with opportunity and adventure, there are several steps to dispel the illusion once and for all:

 This is the hardest step for many of us.
 It's easy to operate, assuming our actions perfectly align with our perceptions.
-Depending on its application, this strong sense of self can work for and against us.
+Depending on the context, this strong sense of self can work for us and against us.
 Ultimately, we believe that perception is reality, even though our perceptions are often beyond their glory days.

 The best way to overcome this illusion is to analyze our mindset.
 As we take inventory of our beliefs, we must recognize which beliefs aid us and which hinder us.
 It's difficult to know exactly which ones to let go of unless we have an emotionally charged experience that forces our hand.